dblock/code.dblock.org/_posts/2017/2017-07-03-solving-a-3x3-rubiks-cube.markdown

 tags: [cube]
 comments: true
 ---
-I've taught many people, including my 8yo and a whole bunch of [coworkers](https://www.artsy.net/life-at-artsy), how to solve a Rubik's Cube.
-I think it's easy to do with an instructor and very hard to do from Youtube videos.
-Below is a _curriculum_ for instructors that know how to solve the cube and want to teach a friend.
+I've taught many people, including my 8yo and a whole bunch of co-workers, how to solve a Rubik's Cube.
+Since then, he has claimed @rubikscubegod on [Instagram](https://www.instagram.com/rubikscubegod/) and [Youtube](https://www.youtube.com/channel/UCBVi4JjxGD3dbYlM168ew1g), and him and I recorded a tutorial video.
+In the video we use [this 1-pager]({{ site.url }}/images/posts/2017/2017-07-03-solving-a-3x3-rubiks-cube/cheat-sheet.pdf).
+Print yourself a copy.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/14YWxe5Tsr0" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Teaching to Cube

 Most can figure out how to solve one side and even the first row by themselves.
 Then it gets harder.